xrstf/rudi/cmd/rudi/cmd/help/help.md

 ## Help

-Help is available by using `help` as the first argument to Otto.
+Help is available by using `help` as the first argument to Rudi.
 This can be followed by a topic, like `help if`.